 The other reason is that Stan needs content.
 As Stan isn't the size of Netflix or Prime Video its content library is heavily made up of third-party content rather than originals.
 In years gone by that wasn't an issue.

-As mentioned at the top, Nine is launching Stan Sport due to competition and new opportunities.
 Sports broadcast rights in Australia are extremely valuable as seen by the success of Optus Sport and Kayo Sports so far.
-Sports broadcast rights are also almost always sold to third parties such as ESPN, beIN SPORTS, Fox Sports or others, which for now reduces the risk of a brand new service launching that solely owns the right to an entire sport.
+The rights are also almost always sold to third parties such as ESPN, beIN SPORTS, Fox Sports or others, which for now reduces the risk of a brand new service launching that solely owns the right to an entire sport.

 For those reasons Nine has seen an opportunity to minimise the threat to Stan and launch Stan Sport.